-T-RFLP analysis of nematode assemblages

-Suzanne Donn1, Bryan Griffiths2, Roy Neilson1 and Tim Daniell1 1 SCRI, Invergowrie, Dundee DD2 5DA; 2 Teagasc, Environment Research Centre, Johnstown Castle, Wexford, Co.
-Wexford, Ireland.
-Email: suzanne.donn@scri.ac.uk
+T-RFLP analysis of nematode assemblages Suzanne Donn\1, Bryan Griffiths, Roy Neilson and Tim Daniell SCRI, Invergowrie, Dundee DD2 5DA; Teagasc, Environment Research Centre, Johnstown Castle, Wexford, Co.
+Wexford, Ireland. \Email: suzanne.donn@scri.ac.uk

-Intensive land use has been implicated in declining soil health, raising concern over the sustainability of agronomic production under current management strategies.
 Soil faunal communities may be used as indicators of soil health.
 However, identification based on morphology is time consuming and problematical.
 Molecular methods offer an alternative.
-Terminal Restriction Fragment Length Polymorphism (T-RFLP) is proposed as a means of nematode community analysis and will be used to profile nematode communities under different agricultural regimes.
-3 DNA extraction
+Terminal Restriction Fragment Length Polymorphism (T-RFLP) is proposed as a means of nematode community analysis and will be used to profile nematode communities from different habitats.
+DNA extraction

 Fig 1.
 Mean concentration of template DNA ☐ and PCR product ☐ for 3 replicates of each of 5 habitat types.
 Bars show standard error, n=15 Nematodes were extracted from 5 habitats and DNA extractions performed using various techniques.
 Quality of the extract was assessed by quantification of PCR product.
-Tissue disruption, by bead beating, followed by purification through the Purelink PCR purification kit (Invitrogen, Paisley, UK) was selected as the optimal method.

-Morphological vs molecular
+Tissue disruption, by bead beating, followed by purification through the Purelink PCR purification kit (Invitrogen, Paisley, UK) was Morphological vs molecular

-Fig 2. % community composition as calculated from individual counts, biomass and clone number.
+Fig 2. % community composition as calculated from ■ individual counts, ■ biomass and ■ clone number.
 PCR products amplified from 3 arable samples were cloned, sequenced and assigned to taxonomic order by phylogenetic anlysis.
 100 nematodes from each sample were identified under the microscope to order level and their biomass calculated.
 Clone number corresponds more closely to biomass than to counts.

-Effects of organic ammendment revealed by T-RFLP
+Effects of organic ammendment revealed by T-RFLP method.